MicrosoftDocs/SupportArticles-docs/support/windows-server/group-policy/system-cant-find-file-specified.md

 ---
 title: Fail to use Adprep with /gpprep argument
-description: Discusses errors that occurs when you use the Adprep tool together with the /gpprep argument. ms.date: 09/23/2020
+description: Discusses errors that occur when you use the Adprep tool together with the /gpprep argument. ms.date: 09/23/2020
 author: Deland-Han
 ms.author: delhan